ndreynolds/ex_termbox/README.md

 ```

 If you see the application drawn and can trigger events, you're good to go.
 Use
-"q" to quit the examples.
+'q' to quit the examples.